Gov. Tim Walz signals that bipartisan COVID relief deal could come next week

-Gov. Tim Walz is hoping to reach a bipartisan pact on a new pandemic relief package next week, signaling Wednesday that there is fresh momentum to aid struggling businesses and workers affected by new shutdown measures to slow the virus’ spread.
+Gov. Tim Walz is hoping to reach a bipartisan pact on a new pandemic relief package next week, signaling Wednesday that there is fresh momentum to aid struggling businesses and workers affected by new shutdown measures to slow the spread of the coronavirus.

 Walz toured the Brooklyn Park warehouse facility of Second Harvest Heartland on the eve of Thanksgiving, helping pack emergency food boxes that now serve as a critical lifeline for a growing number of families statewide.
 Hunger rates in Minnesota have soared since the first COVID-19 cases were detected in the state in March.